 In some cases, moisture in the property can be an indication that there is a more serious problem and that damp is getting into the structure of the building.
 In such cases it is important that you make your landlord aware so that steps can be taken.

-For more information about condensation and damp – Damp and Mould
+For more information about condensation and damp, see this guide – Damp and Mould

 Your landlord has a responsibility for ensuring that your home is a safe and comfortable living environment.